MATH 253a - Accelerated Calculus III

 (Note: no sound in the video.)

-Class: Questions about dot products.
+Class: Finish dot products.
+Answer any pressing questions from 12.2.
 Preview cross products (12.4).

 • Watch the Cross Product video #1 =====>